redhat-developer/vscode-quarkus/README.md

 * `quarkus.tools.alwaysShowWelcomePage` : Determines whether to show the welcome page on extension startup.
 Default is `true`.
 * `quarkus.tools.starter.api` : Quarkus API base URL.
 Default is `https://code.quarkus.io/api`.
 * `quarkus.tools.starter.showExtensionDescriptions`: Determines whether to show the Quarkus extension descriptions when selecting Quarkus extensions.
 Default is `true`.
+* `qute.trace.server`: Trace the communication between VS Code and the Qute language server in the Output view.
+Default is `off`.

 Since 1.6.0:
 * `quarkus.tools.propertiesLanguageMismatch` : Action performed when detected Quarkus properties have an incorrect language.
 Default is `forceQuarkus`.